 Flashbacks & Backdrafts

-As an 11 year old Reena Hale (Alicia Witt - Two Weeks Notice) witnessed her parents restaurant Sirico's burn down, set on fire by Joe Pastorelli Sr. (David Brown) after there was an argument between him and her dad.
-But that experience changed her life for ever as not only did she know from then on in she would love fire but that she wanted to become a fire investigator just like John Minger (Scott Bakula - American Beauty) who she met as he examined the burnt ashes of the restaurant.
+As an 11 year old Reena Hale (Alicia Witt - Last Holiday) witnessed her parents restaurant Sirico's burn down, set on fire by Joe Pastorelli Sr. (David Brown) after there was an argument between him and her dad.
+But that experience changed her life for ever as not only did she know from then on that she would love fire but that she wanted to become a fire investigator just like John Minger (Scott Bakula - Here Comes the Son) who she met as he examined the burnt ashes of the restaurant.
 15 years later and Reena has achieved what she set out to do, she is a fire investigator working alongside John and doing a great job.
 But it seems someone has it in for her and any man who gets close as her first true love Josh died in a fire and then her second Hugh also died in flames and for Reena she believes that Pastorelli is trying to get her back for being thrown inside for the arson all those years earlier.

 Thankfully once the intro is out of the way with and it culminates with her current boyfriend Hugh also ending up dying in a blaze things become simpler although again we jump forwards a few years.
 But from then on in we basically have Reena and her mentor trying to nail Joe Pastorelli Sr., the man who torched the family restaurant, for the murder of Hugh and if Reena is right the murder of Josh as well.
-So we watch as they try to prove it was him and with Reena feeling jinxed when it comes to love tries to resist the charms of Bo Goodnight, seriously are we doing James Bond here, but can't despite him having been obsessed with her for many years.
+So we watch as they try to prove it was him and with Reena feeling jinxed when it comes to love tries to resist the charms of a new guy called Bo Goodnight, seriously are we using names from James Bond here, but can't despite him having been obsessed with her for many years.

-But the daft thing is "Blue Smoke" for all its flaws and you can add cheesy eroticism to the list as well, it is still entertaining.
-Reena's pizza and pasta loving family maybe a complete walking cliche, father very protective, mother wants her daughter to meet a nice boy, but they add a nice touch of humour to things.
-The protective relationship between Reena and her mentor John Monger is also a bit cheesy but quite nice and whilst the action is so choreographed the short sharp bursts work nicely.
-And every single moment of romance is so over the top that it does border on being cheesy but fun.
+The daft thing is "Blue Smoke" for all its flaws, and you can add cheesy eroticism to the list as well, it is still entertaining.
+Reena's pizza and pasta loving family maybe a complete walking cliche, father very protective, mother wants her daughter to meet a nice boy, but they add a nice touch of humour to the mix.
+The protective relationship between Reena and her mentor John Monger is also a bit cheesy but quite nice and whilst the action is so choreographed the short sharp bursts work well.
+And every single moment of romance is so over the top that it is cheesy fun.